jackdoe/drive/README.md

 # first steps

-* draw a line on the table, about 3cm wide with red erasable marker
+* draw a line on the table, about 4cm wide with red erasable marker (change the width in index.js, it is using this width to compute pixel to meter ratio)
 * take a picture from your iphone at 45° angle
 * save it in data/
 * run node index.js ../data/picture.png